 My colleague Sam Millette, senior investment research analyst on Commonwealth’s Investment Management and Research team, has helped me put together this month’s Market Risk Update.
 Thanks for the assist, Sam!

 Recessions are strongly associated with market drawdowns.
 Indeed, 8 of 10 bear markets have occurred during recessions.
-As we discussed in this month’s Economic Risk Factor Update, right now the conditions that historically have signaled a potential recession are not in place.
-There are, however, signs that the risk is growing, with consumer and nonmanufacturer confidence weakening on a year-over-year basis.
-On an absolute basis, most of the major signals are not yet in a high-risk zone.
-But trends are becoming more negative, and four of the signals are now at yellow with some signs of red.
-As such, we have kept economic factors at a yellow light for November.
+As we discussed in this month’s Economic Risk Factor Update, the National Bureau of Economic Research (NBER) declared that a recession started in February.
+On top of that, most of the major economic indicators we cover monthly remain at concerning levels, despite continued economic recovery during the month.
+As such, we have kept the economic factors at a red light for November.

 Beyond the economy, we can also learn quite a bit by examining the market itself.
 For our purposes, two things are important: